-The module supports Triple-DES, DES-MAC, Triple-DES-MAC, AES, SHA-1, HMAC SHA-1, MD5, HMAC MD5, Diffie-Hellman, cryptographic algorithms.
-The MD5, HMAC MD5, DES-MAC, and RSA algorithms shall not be used when operating in FIPS mode.
-Diffie-Hellman can be used; the key agreement, key establishment methodology provides 80 or 96 bits of encryption strength.
+The services accessing the CSPs, the type of access and which role accesses the CSPs are listed in Table 5.
+The module supports IOS implementations of Triple-DES, DES-MAC, Triple-DES-MAC, AES, SHA-1, HMAC SHA-1, MD5, HMAC MD5, Diffie-Hellman, RNG and RSA cryptographic algorithms.
+Except for SHA-1 and RNG none of the other software algorithm implementations are used when operating in FIPS mode.
+IOS implementation of Diffie-Hellman is used in all module configurations except 7206VXR NPE-G2 with VSA which uses hardware implementation of DH.

-Note: Pursuant to the DES Transition Plan and the approval of the Withdrawal of Federal Information Processing Standard (FIPS) 46-3, Data Encryption Standard (DES); FIPS 74, Guidelines for Implementing and Using the NBS Data Encryption Standard; and FIPS 81, DES Modes of Operation, the DES algorithm should not be used in FIPS approved mode of operation.
+Pursuant to the DES Transition Plan and the approval of the Withdrawal of Federal Information Processing Standard (FIPS) 46-3, Data Encryption Standard (DES); FIPS 74, Guidelines for Implementing and Using the NBS Data Encryption Standard; and FIPS 81, DES Modes of Operation, the DES algorithm shall not be used in FIPS approved mode of operation.